lcaredda/Plane-Identification-in-PointCloud/README.md

 ## Data Source
 The LiDAR data used in this project comes from open-source datasets provided by IGN.

-https://cartes.gouv.fr/telechargement/IGNF_NUAGES-DE-POINTS-LIDAR-HD (web link tested on the 24 march 2026)
+https://cartes.gouv.fr/telechargement/IGNF_NUAGES-DE-POINTS-LIDAR-HD (web link tested on 24 march 2026)

 ## Programation Language and Libraries used
   Python :